zornicaShopova/insurancesystem/README.md

 # insurancesystem
 InsuranceSystem
-# Insurance system is a Windowbuilder app that calculate home insurance
+Insurance system is a WindowBuilder app that calculate home insurance